 Religions as well as ideologies maintain that there is a superhuman order of universal laws that govern the world, which should guide human actions.
 On closer inspection there is not much difference between them.
 For example, Buddhists believe that the law of nature was discovered by Siddhartha Gautama.
 Communists believe that the laws of nature were discovered by Karl Marx.
 Like other religions, Communism had its holy scriptures and prophetic books such as Karl Marx’s Das Kapital, which prophesied that history would soon end with the inevitable victory of the proletariat over the capitalist system.

-Politics involves discussing common fictions such as religions and ideologies to determine what course of action should be taken and gossip to determine who should do what.
+What does this have to do with politics?
+Politics is simply discussing the collective imaginations such as laws, nation states, religions and ideologies to determine what course of action should be taken as well as gossip to determine who should do what, for instance who is to become the political leader of a party or a nation.

 – UK Parliament. http://www.parliament.uk/about/mps-and-lords/members/